 How to let go

-Everything you struggle with is at the root an emotional struggle.
+Everything you struggle with is at the root of an emotional struggle.
 Even though some problems seem to be mental, they still have their roots in the emotional body.
-For example: overthinking seems to be a mental problem which actually stems from a feeling of insecurity or fear of the future.
-Another example is fear of heights.
-It’s not the actually height you fear it’s the emotional issue of fearing the fall or fearing the loss of control.
+For example: overthinking seems to be a mental problem that actually stems from a feeling of insecurity or fear of the future.
+Another example is the fear of heights.
+It’s not the actual height you fear it’s the emotional issue of fearing the fall or fearing the loss of control.
 Because all of these struggles are so deeply rooted, you will never really succeed when you try to let go of something just on the mental level.